qubic/wallet-app-dapp/README.md

 # WalletConnect Angular example

-This example provides a kitchen-sink example on how a dAPP can interact with Qubic Wallet via WalletConnect.
+This example provides a kitchen-sink example on how a dApp can interact with Qubic Wallet via WalletConnect.

 ## Installation